 Why Do a Paris to Strasbourg Day Trip?

 Strasbourg, France is an ideally located French city with a richly historic Old Town area.
-Within easily walkable distance you can walk the picturesque Petite France area and marvel at the intricate medieval and elegant renaissance architecture.
+Within walkable distance you can walk the picturesque Petite France area and marvel at the intricate medieval and elegant renaissance architecture.
 If you enjoy exploring rich European churches, the Cathedrale Notre-Dame of Strasbourg is gorgeous, and tucked inside the science and engineering involved in the astronomical clock will humble our modern science knowledge.
+The heart of the historic district, the Grande-Ile, and the neighboring Neustadt area have both been named UNESCO World Heritage Sites.
+Strasbourg also has an excellent public transport system, so use this step-by-step guide to Strasbourg Tram to take advantage and give your feet a break.

 If you are looking for more than a Paris to Strasbourg day trip, spend a little more time in the area and explore the Alsace wine region or any number of French and German cities within easy reach.
 Strasbourg makes an excellent stopover point on a westerward trip where it can be used as a home base to explore other cities such as Nancy, Colmar, Mullhouse, or even the spa town of Baden-Baden, Germany.
 If you are interested in making Strasbourg a home-base for a bit, here are some great ideas for day trips from Strasbourg.